 Want a big mouse but something that’s not too heavy?
 Large mice are starting to punch holes into their chassis as well.
 The Xtrfy M4 line, which comes in four colours including the eye-catching bright pink and neon blue, is a larger right-handed ergonomic design that weighs only 71 grams (about the same as the Viper or Logitech G Pro Wireless).

-It’s available from $89 in the standard black, or $99 if you want the flashier colours.
+It’s available from $99 in the standard black, or upwards of $99 if you want the flashier colours.

 There's a couple of trends among gaming mice in the last couple of years: lighter and, if possible, wireless.
 But while gamers are generally clamouring for more both of those things, there's always been an outlier in the market: the gargantuan, almost monolithic G502.Read more